-As the days heat up here in western Montana, our rivers are go-to spots for boaters, fly fishers, and people just wanting to enjoy some clear, cool water.
+When the days heat up here in western Montana, our rivers are go-to spots for boaters, anglers, and people just wanting to enjoy some clear, cool water.
 But often in summer, in some parts of the river, we find stringy green algae or moss-colored slime mucking up the river rocks.

 This algae growth is a result of high levels of nutrients, mainly nitrogen and phosphorous, entering our waterways.
 It turns out all fresh water streams and rivers contain varying amounts of nutrients.
 In fact, nitrogen and phosphorous are essential to the growth of aquatic plants that become a food source to other organisms.
 However, high levels of nitrogen and phosphorous can be a problem because they cause rampant algae growth.